traumverloren/speech-to-image-necklace/README.md

    npm -v
    ```

-   😠 if `uname -m` said `arm6`, i'm really sorry, you have to install node the following way and the app is probably not gonna work... :
+   😠 if `uname -m` said `arm6` (cuz you are using a Pi Zero W), i'm really sorry, you have to install node the following way and the app is probably not gonna work... :

    ```
    wget https://nodejs.org/dist/v8.11.4/node-v8.11.4.tar.gz